Cambrian quarry: History

 Transportation was an issue, as the nearest turnpike road had been built in 1771 from Wem in Shropshire to Bronygarth, where there was a limestone quarry and kilns.
 Bronygarth was further down the Ceiriog valley, some 1.75 mi west of Chirk, but the turnpike trustees did not have sufficient funds to extend the road to Glyn Ceiriog.
 The Cambrian Slate Company reached an agreement with the trustees that they would fund the extension of the road, and could build a tramway beside both the new and the existing road as far as Preesgwyn station on the railway from Shrewsbury to Chester.
 They prepared a bill to submit to Parliament, to authorise a private-carrier tramway, on the understanding that if there was opposition to the proposal, they would withdraw the bill.
 It was opposed by the owner of Chirk Castle, Colonel Biddulph, who wanted it to be a public carrier, and so the bill was withdrawn.
 The turnpike trustees then produced their own bill, which included a clause to allow the Cambrian Slate Company to construct a tramway beside their road.
 The House of Commons Select Committee rejected the clause, as "they had never before been asked to unite railroads and turnpike roads together and did not consider it their duty to do so now for the first time."
 Although the Act of Parliament did not therefore mention the tramway, the Cambrian Slate Company paid half the cost of a road from Chirk to Glyn Ceiriog, and received the tolls from the new section, which was built sufficiently wide that a tramway could be built in due course.
-Following the passing of the Tramways Act 1870, a new bill for a tramway beside the road was introduced, and on 10 August 1870, the Glyn Valley Tramway was authorised.
+Following the passing of the Tramways Act 1870 (33 & 34 Vict. c.
+78), a new bill for a tramway beside the road was introduced, and on 10 August 1870, the Glyn Valley Tramway was authorised.
 The Cambrian Slate Company were not involved in the promotion of the horse-drawn tramway, but one of the most costly parts of its construction was the gravity incline from the Cambrian quarry down to Glyn Ceiriog, some 0.5 mi of double track at an average gradient of 1 in 8, which cost £2,237 to build.